 - Two made-for-tv short based on The Jetsons.
 He made his directorial debut while working on the '80s revival.

 - Heartaches: A flash series in the works of his.

 - He Hog The Atomic Pig: A animated feature idea that he attempted to pitch.

 - One particularly deranged Simpsons couch gag (A link on his blog about making it.)

 - He returned to make another one for "Treehouse of Horror XXVI".

 - "Close, but No Cigar" music video for "Weird Al" Yankovic.

-- "Cans Without Labels": An animated short he has in the works, but is using Kickstarter to fund.
+- Cans Without Labels (2019): An animated short he used kickstarter to fund.

 - Free Birds: Did preproduction work on the film, and posted much of his art for it on his blog.